 You have to be relatable to people.
-If your accounts sounds like it’s run by robots, then you likely won’t be gaining followers the way you could.
+If your account sounds like robots run it, then you likely won’t be gaining followers the way you could.
 You have to join the party.
 Find your common ground.
 Let people meet the real you.
-Show them you are a real human and not a perfectly curated feed that shows no real personality.
+Show them you are a real human, not a perfectly curated feed that shows no real personality.

 3. Create a Sense of Community

 Everyone wants to feel like they are a part of something special.
 How can you create a sense of community around what you do?
-Ask yourself this question – do your customers start feeling like “VIPs” after they’ve made their first purchase?
+Ask yourself this question: Do your customers feel like “VIPs” after making their first purchase?
 Are they interacting with you and each other?

-I’m not saying everyone needs to start a facebook group. (although – it might be a good idea – hmm… perhaps a future blog post?)
+I’m not saying everyone needs to start a Facebook group. (although – it might be a good idea – hmm… perhaps a future blog post?)
 Just like you want to show your personality to your audience, they also want to feel like they’re connected to other like-minded individuals.
-Think of ways you can create an environment that your audience can engage in conversation on your feed.
+Think of ways you can create an environment where your audience can engage in conversation on your feed.

-Ask thought provoking questions.
-Not just yes or no questions – open ended questions are awesome.
+Ask thought-provoking questions.
+Not just yes or no questions – open-ended questions are fantastic.
 They help you learn even more about your audience.

 Introduce your audience to each other, promote other businesses you follow, share upcoming events – whatever seems appropriate in your business.

-Share a post that highlights them and their accomplishments (if or when that seems appropriate).
+Share a post highlighting them and their accomplishments (if or when appropriate).

 4. Tell Them Why You’re Awesome